 As preppers we find ourselves doing a lot of rethinking and reprioritizing.
 We want to be whole individuals, ready for whatever comes our way.
 And that means living strategically.
-But how can you do that?
+But how?

 A Different Kind of Prepper Book

 Gaye Levy and George Ure offer guidance in 11 Steps to Living a Strategic Life.
 Gaye was my guest on DestinySurvival Radio for this week, and we discussed a few things you might not expect to hear on a show about prepping, such as having good health, clearing your mind from stress and managing your time well..